pouya1212/ssl-guided-ldm-duv-breast-cancer/README.md

    Use the recommended VAE from [cvlab-stonybrook/PathLDM](https://github.com/cvlab-stonybrook/PathLDM) to encode the patch representations.

 4. **Training and Synthetic Patch Generation**
-   Follow [cvlab-stonybrook/Large-Image-Diffusion](https://github.com/cvlab-stonybrook/Large-Image-Diffusion) for using the embeddings to train the LDM and generate synthetic DUV patches.
+   Follow [cvlab-stonybrook/Large-Image-Diffusion](https://github.com/cvlab-stonybrook/Large-Image-Diffusion) for using the embeddings to train the LDM and generate synthetic DUV patches. configs can be found here configs/LDM_vq_4.yaml